robotty/recent-messages2/web/README.md

 Houses a static JavaScript-based front-end web app.

-Edit `config.js`, then build like this:
+Edit `config.ts`, then build like this:

 ```bash
 npm i